What is Streatham Hill Theatre?

 Parts of the building such as offices and shop front would be rented longer term to artists, small companies, etc. to form a co-working hub.
 Other parts such as larger rooms would be available for community use, art/cultural events, commercial hires etc. and there would be cafe/bar and food offerings open to the public.
 Our research suggests that these will provide the income required to keep the building going, without major building work.

-The auditorium and stage area can be adapted for multi-purpose use without losing the heritage and grandeur, to support medium to larger events (but no longer regularly on the scale of 2500!).
+The auditorium and stage area can be adapted for multi-purpose use without losing the heritage and grandeur, to support medium to larger events.

 How can I help?